 The Technology Adoption Is Expected In Other States/Uts

 Over the recent launch of the third edition of the Vulnerability Atlas of India, the Government will write to all State Government to use its evaluation before starting construction activities in their cities.
-Vulnerability Atlas of India is a collation of the existing hazard scenario of India.
+The vulnerability Atlas of India is a collation of the existing hazard scenario of India.
 Mishra said technology adoption would not only take place in these six states, but also in other States and Union Territories.

 'April 2019-March 2020' As Construction-Technology Year

-At the inauguration of the Construction Technology India-2019 Expo-cum-conference in Delhi, PM Narendra Modi has declared the period from April-2019 to March - 2020 as the “Construction Technology Year”.
+At the inauguration of the Construction Technology India-2019 Expo-cum-conference in Delhi, PM Narendra Modi has declared the period from April 2019 to March - 2020 as the “Construction Technology Year”.
 The PM also emphasizes the use of innovative technology in construction to meet the growing demand for housing in India due to the rapid pace of urbanization.

 The Prime Minister said that the Government is also trying to make it easier for people to buy residences, through tax and other incentives.
-He said the government initiatives such as Real Estate (Regulation and Development) Act, (RERA), has improved buyers’ confidence in real estate developers and brought transparency in the Real Estate Sector.
+He said the government initiatives such as Real Estate (Regulation and Development) Act, (RERA), have improved buyers’ confidence in real estate developers and brought transparency in the Real Estate Sector.

 More than 2500 delegates participated in CTI-2019

-More than2,500 delegates from 32 countries participated in the CTI-2019; the conference had four plenary sessions, six technical sessions including a World Cafe and three master classes.
+More than 2,500 delegates from 32 countries participated in the CTI-2019 the conference had four plenary sessions, six technical sessions including a World Cafe, and three master classes.

-Reforms to bring an Urban renaissance with an integrated approach to address Urban Challenges, Skills and Human resources in the construction sector, Ensuring Liveability and desirability of Affordable Housing, enabling Eco-system for new construction technologies, new technologies in construction beyond housing sector, innovations in construction equipment manufacturing sector were the topics discussed in the session.
+Reforms to bring an Urban renaissance with an integrated approach to address Urban Challenges, Skills, and Human resources in the construction sector, Ensuring Liveability and desirability of Affordable Housing, enabling Eco-system for new construction technologies, new technologies in construction beyond the housing sector, innovations in construction equipment manufacturing sector were the topics discussed in the session.

-For potential technology providers, master classes covered the topics such as Marketing Disruption, Certifications and Sustainability Matrix for construction.
+For potential technology providers, master classes covered the topics such as Marketing Disruption, Certifications, and Sustainability Matrix for construction.